eclogue/courser/README.md

 [![Total Downloads](https://poser.pugx.org/eclogue/courser/downloads)](https://packagist.org/packages/eclogue/courser)
 [![License](https://poser.pugx.org/eclogue/courser/license)](https://packagist.org/packages/eclogue/courser)

-A tiny web framework.
-It is so simple that you can use it without document.
-The core files less than 1000 lines.I believe that
+A tiny, fast and scalable web framework.
+The core file less than 1000 SLOC codebase(with comments and space).It is easy to write swoole, reactphp, workerman and cgi web application.Use words from koa I believe that
 `entities should not be multiplied unnecessarily.`

+**feature**
+- laravel like middleware
+- coroutine
+- psr-7 http message

 当时明月在，曾照彩云归。 --- 临江仙·梦后楼台高锁【晏几道】